teal-language/tl/docs/tutorial.md

 local n: number = nil
 ```

-This is the same as omitting the ` = nil`, like in plain Lua, but it gives tl
+This is the same as omitting the ` = nil`, like in plain Lua, but it gives Teal
 the information it needs.
 Every type in Teal accepts nil as a valid value, even
 if, like in Lua, attempting to use it with some operations would cause a
 runtime error, so be aware!